U.S. Route 141: Green Bay to Niagara

 US 141 starts at an interchange with I-43 southeast of Green Bay in the suburb of Bellevue.
 From the terminus at exit 178, US 141 runs north to Main Street, and then northwesterly along Main Street through town.
 Wisconsin Highway 29 (WIS 29) merges with US 141 at an intersection on the northwest side of Bellevue, and the two highways run concurrently through residential subdivisions.
 Main Street passes over I-43 and continues to the north and into the city of Green Bay.
 US 141/WIS 29 crosses Baird Creek and runs along the banks of the East River.
 At the intersection with Monroe Avenue, WIS 29 turns south, joining WIS 54/WIS 57 while US 141 continues westward on Main Street to cross the Fox River on the Ray Nitschke Memorial Bridge.
 On the west side of the river, the highway follows Dousman Street for a block before turning north along Broadway Avenue for four blocks.
 From there, the highway follows Mather Street west to Velp Avenue.
 US 141 follows that street northwesterly and parallel to I-43 on the north side of Green Bay.
 This area is mostly residential with some businesses immediately on either side.
 In the suburb of Howard, US 141 merges onto the I-41/US 41 freeway via the interchange at exit 170.
 I-41/US 41/US 141 has an interchange for I-43 just south of the Duck Creek crossing, where I-41 terminates.

 From Howard northward, the freeway runs through suburban Brown County to Suamico, parallel to a line of the Escanaba and Lake Superior Railroad (ELS), through a mixture of farm fields and residential subdivisions.
 There are frontage roads on both sides of the freeway to provide access to the properties immediately adjacent to US 41/US 141.
 There are a number of interchanges with county-maintained roads between Suamico and Abrams in Oconto County.
-At Abrams, US 141 splits from US 41 and heads northward while the latter freeway turns northeasterly.
+At Abrams, US 141 splits from US 41 and heads northward as an expressway while the latter freeway turns northeasterly.
 The landscape north of the split transitions to forest, and the freeway crosses the Oconto River in Stiles south of the interchange with WIS 22.
-The freeway bypasses Lena to the east and continues north through mixed farm fields and forest to the county line.
+The expressway bypasses Lena to the east.
+It crosses a railroad track at the surface and continues north through mixed farm fields and forest to the county line.
 North of the line, US 141 continues to the Marinette County communities of Coleman and Pound as an expressway.
+There is another grade railroad crossing at Pound.
 Through Coleman and Pound there is also a Business US 141.
 Past the latter town, US 141 transitions from expressway to a two-lane undivided highway.